meloegel/node-play/README.md

 # node-play

-Playing around with Node
+This is a project I have made during my free time while a school at lambda.
+The goal of this project is to practice my Node backend skills as well as React frontend skills.

 ##Documentation

-Base URL for Deployed API: https://how-to-backend.herokuapp.com/
+Base URL for Deployed API: https://node-play.herokuapp.com/

 ## **Endpoints**